 14. Gift cards

-Purchase gift cards to restaurants to gas stations for the gift basket.
+Purchase gift cards to restaurants or to gas stations for the gift basket.
 These are perfect options for people who need to travel to attend a family member’s funeral.
 Buy gift cards for places that are available at your friend’s final destination.

 15. Snack items